cortexrd/Knack-Toolkit-Library/README.md

 -   **sortUList**: Will sort any un-ordered list in alphabetical order.

+-   **convertDateTimeToString**: Will convert a Date object to a string, ISO or US format, and date only option.

+-   **convertDateToIso**: Converts a date string from US to ISO format.
+    US is for various Knack functions like API calls and filtering, whereas ISO is for HTML objects like calendar input types.

+-   **getLastDayOfMonth**: Pass a date string and it will return the last day of that month, as a string, is ISO or US format.

 ### A note about knAPI

 While Inline editing is mandatory for PUT (edit) operations on a table,